 Advanced Undergraduate Phonetics Reading List

 International Phonetic Association (1999) Handbook of the International Phonetic Association.
 Cambridge University Press.
+[Not on SOLO - the only hits there book reviews from various journals.]

 B. Reference and background reading